vishalgattani/vishalgattani.github.io/_projects/iiitb-thesis.md

 ![Delicode NI mate Preferences 28-01-2020 16_00_20](https://user-images.githubusercontent.com/24211929/73290626-c899cd00-4224-11ea-9500-9a4a57577cd8.png)

-Once all the above steps are completed, we are ready to use the kinect data to animate a human-meta rig as taken from Remington Pro's youtube video as continued in Blender section below.
+Once all the above steps are completed, we are ready to use the kinect data to animate a human-meta rig as taken from Remington Pro's youtube video as continued below.

-#### Blender 2.78

-As of now, the pipeline looks something like the picture below.
+As of now, the pipeline looks like:

 ![pipeline](https://user-images.githubusercontent.com/24211929/71520910-89562480-28e4-11ea-8fc5-a829d93af095.png)